Themaytrix/Themaytrix/README.md

 - 👋 Hi, I’m Raymond Nana Kwame Achia Obeng
-- 👀 I’m interested in building intelligent systems
+- 👀 I’m interested in building systems and tinkering with infrastructure
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning GO
-- 💞️ I’m looking to collaborate on machine learning open source projects
+- 💞️ Here to keep my curiosity growing

 <!---
 Themaytrix/Themaytrix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.